 David is a corn and soybean farmer in Iroquois County.
 He received a bachelor’s degree in agricultural engineering from the University of Illinois at Urbana-Champaign.
 In addition to farming, David is the president of the Iroquois West School Board, Iroquois County drainage commissioner, and a director for the Illinois Association of Drainage Districts, and Ford-Iroquois Farm Bureau.
 David and his wife Alissa reside in Gilman with their two children – Sydney and Oliver.

 Lisa and her husband, Steve, have three children – Katie, Sam and Nick.
 They raise corn, soybeans, and livestock in Clinton and Marion counties.
-Lisa is a graduate of Southern Illinois University with a degree in accounting.
-Lisa works as a clinic manager for Clinton County Veterinary Services.
-She serves as treasurer of Breese District 12 Band Boosters and is a member of St. Dominic Catholic Church, Clinton County Farm Bureau, and Kaskaskia College Beekeeping Club.
+Lisa is a graduate of Southern Illinois University with a degree in Accounting Lisa works as a Clinic Manager for Clinton County Veterinary Services.
+Locally, she serves as Treasurer of Breese District 12 Band Boosters and is a member of St. Dominic Catholic Church, Clinton County Farm Bureau, and Kaskaskia Country Beekeeping Club.

-Bridget is a CERTIFIED FINANCIAL PLANNER™ professional and investment advisor representative specializing in retirement planning, income distribution, and estate planning.
+Bridget is a CERTIFIED FINANCIAL PLANNER™ Professional and Investment Advisor Representative specializing in retirement planning, income distribution, and estate planning.
 She was first appointed to the Board as an outside director in 2010.
-A 1983 graduate of the University of Illinois, she currently lives near Lincoln in Logan County.
+A 1983 graduate of the University of Illinois, she currently lives near Lincoln, Illinois in Logan County.